-We estimate the effect of carbon pricing policy on bank credit to firms with greenhouse gas emissions.
-Our analyses exploit the geographic restrictions inherent in the California cap-and-trade bill and a discontinuity in the embedded free-permit threshold of the federal Waxman-Markey cap-and-trade bill.
-Affected high-emission firms face shorter loan maturities, lower access to permanent forms of bank financing, higher interest rates, and higher participation of shadow banks in their lending syndicates.
-These effects are concentrated among private firms, suggesting banks are less concerned about the policies' impact on public firms.
-Overall, banks quickly mitigate their exposure to climate transition risks.
+We estimate the effect of carbon pricing policy on bank credit to greenhouse gas emitting firms.
+Our analyses exploit the geographic restrictions inherent in California's cap-and-trade bill and a discontinuity in the embedded free permit threshold of the federal Waxman-Markey cap-and-trade bill.
+Affected high emission firms face shorter loan maturities, lower access to permanent forms of bank financing, higher interest rates, and higher participation of shadow banks in their lending syndicates.
+These effects are concentrated among private firms, while credit terms of public firms are largely unaffected.
+Overall, we show that banks respond quickly to realizations of transition risk.

-Keywords: bank lending, greenhouse gas emissions, cap-and-trade policy, climate finance
+Keywords: bank lending, greenhouse gas emissions, cap-and-trade policy, transition risk, climate finance

 JEL Classification: G20, G21, G28